 Our first litter in fall 2016 changed our lives forever.
 It was like a miracle to us to watch the three babies grow up, loved and protected by their mom Kira – and another miracle was that we made new friends, searching for the best homes for our pups.
 Very good and close friends.

 While in spring 2018 our second litter grew up in our home, Opra (Inner Vision Wolfblood) joined our pack, a beautiful bitch from the renowned kennel Inner Vision in North Macedonia.
 She had already proved her qualities in Leipzig 2017: Exc.3/11 in a strong female Junior class at the World Club Show and Exc. in the World Dog Show, where she was the last junior female to leave the final cut before the first 4 were placed, also in a strong female Junior class of 36.

 Not much later Ezri (Zaltana Kissed By An Angel In Kahnawake) came to live with us, a young bitch bred by the Zaltana kennel in Poland.
 Back then we started planning to move to the countryside where it is easier to run a kennel than in a suburb with tons of restrictions.
 We purchased a grange in Ruhlkirchen, a small village in Eastern Hesse north of the Vogelsberg, a place with a nice parcel of land and lots of storage room.

 Several times we tried to breed Opra, but failed.
 We had been traveling in vain several times, hence we decided to get a stud dog for our kennel.
 We chose Shakaar (Inner Vision Carbon Monoxide), a cheerful and handsome young dog.
 Shakaar got his breeding license quickly with no restrictions, so that we mated him and Kira in beginning of December 2019.
-Now, with eager and happy anticipation we are awaiting – hopefully! – our litter D.
+Litter D was born on February 5th/6th 2020.